empa-scientific-it/how-to-git/tutorial.md

 ### Merge branches

-Once you are done with your work in a branch, you can merge it back into the `main` branch making sure that your changes are integrated into the main codebase.
+Once you are happy with your work done in a branch, you can merge it back into the `main` branch.
+This ensures that your changes are integrated into the main codebase, so they can be used by others.
 To do that, you can use the GitHub interface:
 1. Go to your repository.
 2. Click on the "Pull requests" tab.